collabnix/dockertools/README.md

 ![issues](https://img.shields.io/github/issues/collabnix/dockertools)
 ![Twitter](https://img.shields.io/twitter/follow/dockertools?style=social)

-Docker Developer Tools was built with a purpose.
+"Docker Developer Tools" repository was built with a purpose.
 It is being used by Collabnix Slack community internally to target the most popular developer tools and technique and coming up with the best practices around these tools.

 Follow [the Collabnix Twitter account](https://twitter.com/collabnix) for updates on new list additions.